gregs1104/pgbench-tools/README.md

 * Graphs for buffers/checkpoints throughtout
 * Fix the static number of scales/clients for rates_webreport
 * Fix zombie files when crash of bench on OS-stats processes
+* TPC-C, TPC-E, TPC-H for more realistic approach
+* Import of real life datebase and full log file

 Documentation
 =============